Oliverhiggins93/AutomatedSmartphoneMicroscope/gitbuildingdoc/assembly.md

 <center>![Camera holder](images/building/flex_camera.png)</center>

-You will now need to attach the camera ribbon.
+You will now need to attach the [Camera ribbon]{Qty: 1}.
 One end of the camera ribbon will attach to the Raspberry Pi Zero, and the other end will attach to the camera.

 ## Attaching frame and Z stage to base {pagestep}